Reigate Pilgrims Cricket Club

 We are also pleased that we continue to welcome many opposition clubs whose names figure in the earliest of the club’s fixture lists, notably Ipswich CC who still bring a side to Buckland every year.
 Today, as ever, the Red Lion continues to play an important part in any fixture.

-Click Fixtures to check which teams played in Buckland during the 2016 season.
+Click Fixtures to check which teams are due to play in Buckland during the 2017 season.

 Despite its name, Reigate Pilgrims Cricket Club is very much part of Buckland, and has been for nearly 70 years.
 We are always seeking new members from the local villages, so why not come and join us?